Biography

 Hon is a prizewinner of many piano competitions, which include the Elite, Grand Prize Virtuoso, Crescendo and the Los Angeles “Golden Classical Music Awards” International Music Competitions.
 He has also been a top prizewinner of multiple competitions hosted by the Music Teacher's Association of California (MTAC) and the California Professional of Professional Music Teachers (CAPMT), which include the MTAC Theme Festivals, MTAC Concerto Competition, and the CAPMT State Honors Competition.
 Hon was also a recipient of the prestigious 2023 Liberace Endowed Scholarship, awarded to gifted and outstanding musicians.

-Hon has also participated in various piano festivals, which include the Oberlin, the Summit, Orford Musique, and the Amalfi Coast piano festivals.
+Hon is also an alum of various piano festivals, which include the Oberlin, the Summit, Orford Musique, and the Amalfi Coast piano festivals.
 He has been featured in many masterclasses with esteemed piano faculty including: Jerry Wong, Kevin Fitz-Gerald, Bernadene Blaha, Enrico Elisi, Daniel Shapiro, Stéphane Lemelin and Victor Rosenbaum.
 He formerly studied with Sofia Zukerman and Dr. Grace Fong.
 Hon is a graduate of Chapman University, where he graduated magna cum laude with departmental honors and as a 2023 Liberace Scholar, receiving a Bachelor of Music in Piano Performance and a minor in Music Technology.
 He studied with Dr. Grace Fong, concert pianist and the Director of Keyboard Studies at Chapman University.

 Currently, Hon attends the Longy School of Music of Bard College in Cambridge, MA where he pursues a Master in Music degree with Grammy-nominated concert pianist and composer Andrius Žlabys.